custerc/stop_sitting/README.md

 `rep counts` is another list, for the list of rep count options you want `stop_sitting.py` to choose from.

 `message_box()` is the function that selects a rep count at random, selects an activity based on a random number and probability settings (currently set to 33% for each), creates the pop-up message, and then sleeps the script for a set period of time in seconds.

 `counter` is what I'm using to limit the number of times the script runs before finishing.
-Setting a max of 10-12 should get you through the average work day.
+How many times you want it to run depends on your time interval between messages (see below) but in general you probably want to keep the number in `while counter > 5` to under 30.
 There's almost certainly a much better way to do this, but I don't know it yet, so there you have it.

-In the future I intend to add an alert sound that accompanies the message pop-up, and I have tried to use the `playsound` module for this, but it's not working in the current version of this script so it's commented out.
+Edit the number of seconds im `time.sleep(5)` to change how frequently the messages appear in seconds.
+In this script on GitHub the default is 5 for testing purposes, but my personal preference for actual use is 3000 seconds, which is every 50 minutes.